 “Glad to have you back with us!” he said over the conversations around the table.
 Everyone else looked up and Pockets felt welcome to be there.
 Lorelei waved at him from the kitchen, her eyes bright as she tended to several dishes in the midst of preparation.
 Samantha sat down next to Tanis and gave him an elbow in the ribs to make him scoot over some.

 “What’s going on here?”
 Pockets asked the captain.
 “Are you giving out pink slips again?”

 There was laughter all around, but something in the raccoon’s mind picked out that Renny and Tanis were at opposite lengths of the table from one another.
 The pair of them normally sat close together to taunt or tease one another in fun, but neither of them even looked the other’s way.
 Pockets took an empty seat between Samantha and Max.

 “Well, at least you’re no longer the living dead,” Samantha added.

 “Braaaains!”
 Pockets grunted, feigning a movement toward Renny before shaking his head and demonstrating that it was a lost cause.

 Merlin stood up and all eyes went to him.
 “Now that the gang’s all here, I want to tell you all that I’m glad that everyone’s finally back on their feet.
-This Waxflatter flu virus has finally been eradicated, thanks to our good doctor—”
+This Waxflatter sickness has finally been eradicated, thanks to our good doctor—”

 “Medic,” the desert fox corrected.

 “—thanks to our skilled medic,” Merlin said with the slight alteration.
-“Nobody’s getting canned,” he said with a wink to Pockets, “but now that you’re all better, I expect everyone to help get this ship cleaned up.”
+“Nobody’s getting canned,” he said with a smile at Pockets, “but now that you’re all better, I expect everyone to help get this ship cleaned up.”